Basic language elements

 (?x) Ignore whitespace characters completely

-(?U) Non-greedy search (tried to find the shortest possible match)
+(?U) Non-greedy search (try to find the shortest possible match)

-(?X) Any backslash that is followed by a letter that no special meaning cause an error .
 For example, \a is not allowed.
-Without this modifier, \a is evaluated as 'a'.
+Without this modifier, \a is evaluated as a.

-(?ims) Switch on multiple modifiers (i, m, and s are switched on)
+(?ims) Set multiple modifiers.
+Here, i, m, and s are set.

 (*CR)